Stroh: Product use

 Exports to Germany, Scandinavia, and Benelux account for about two-thirds of the company's sales.

-The overproof rum product versions are seldom drunk neat and are more commonly used in cooking or for mixing in homemade Jagertee or other warm punches (including in Feuerzangenbowle, or mixed with hot tea, honey, and butter).
+The overproof rum-like product is seldom drunk neat and most commonly used in cooking or for mixing in homemade Jagertee or other warm punches (including in Feuerzangenbowle, or mixed with hot tea, honey, and butter).
 Because of its flammability it is used for lighting drinks on fire, such as the Flaming B-52, or in strong cocktails such as the Von Tiki.
-A lower proof product version is packaged and sold in small syrup containers for use in soaking waffles.
+A lower proof product version is packaged and sold in small syrup containers for soaking waffles.

 Stroh is a common household and commercially important ingredient in the making of syrups, cake frostings, pastries, and other desserts in Austrian cuisine due to its sweet flavor and strong butterscotch and vanilla aromatic notes.
 An example is in preparation of rumtopf, a fruit based compote, and rum prune cake.
 It is also an ingredient in Bananas Foster variations, although less of the alcohol should be used.

 The company has licensed the name for the spirit to be used by Walter Heindl GmbH in confectionary products such as Stroh Pralinen and Stroh flavored chocolate balls.

 Product packaging

-Stroh rum is packaged in brown glass bottles meant to emulate the hip flasks worn by hunters and others in the countryside during winter.
+Stroh is packaged in brown glass bottles meant to emulate the hip flasks worn by hunters and others in the countryside during winter.
 Playing to its historic roots, some products are also packaged in larger jugs employing swing-top rubber stoppers.
 Other variations include Stroh in syrup containers, mini-bottles, and cans.